zalando/postgres-operator/docs/user.md

 from manifests.
 But, using the `PostgresTeam` custom resource or Teams API it is very easy to add roles to many clusters.
 Manually reverting such a change is cumbersome.
-Therefore, if members are removed from a `PostgresTeam` or the Teams API the operator will rename roles appending a configured suffix to the name (see `role_deletion_suffix` option) and revoke the `LOGIN` privilege.
+Therefore, if members are removed from a `PostgresTeam` or the Teams API the operator can rename roles appending a configured suffix to the name (see `role_deletion_suffix` option) and revoke the `LOGIN` privilege.
 The suffix makes it easy then for a cleanup script to remove those deprecated roles completely.
+Switch `enable_team_member_deprecation` to `true` to enable this behavior.

 When a role is re-added to a `PostgresTeam` manifest (or to the source behind the Teams API) the operator will check for roles with the configured suffix